SLE133 - Chemistry in Our World

-Trimester 2: Online independent and collaborative learning including 3 x 1 hour online classes per week, 1 x 1 hour online seminar per week, 1 x 2 hour practical per trimester, 4 x 3 hour practicals per trimester.
+Trimester 2: Online independent and collaborative learning including 3 x 1 hour online lectures per week, 1 x 1 hour online seminar per week, 5 x 3 hour practical experience (laboratory) per trimester.

 SLE133 is a foundation unit designed to develop and consolidate student understanding and skills in basic chemistry.
 The learning and assessment activities provide students with the opportunity to study atoms, molecules, and ions, how they change during a chemical reaction and how bonding affects properties like intermolecular interactions, boiling points, ease of evaporation and the ability of substances to dissolve in water.
 Students will engage in laboratory work to develop their hands on skills in chemical safety, measurement and their ability to perform calculations related to substance measurement.
 Students will then apply these concepts of bonding, chemical change and measurement to determine the acidity and basicity of substances.